-A debt restructuring that would reduce debt service by a projected \$12 million would both cover current operating costs as well as provide sufficient revenue for the additional operating costs associated with new stations.
+A debt restructuring utilizing the revenue and expense scenarios assumed in this plan would reduce debt service annually by \$12 million.
+This restructuring would free up the funds that would both cover current operating costs as well as provide sufficient revenue for the additional operating costs associated with new stations.